Sonic8989/TheScriptOfChance/README.md

 - -DeathWish: Bye bye Windows Installation (high chance!)
 - -All: Every command in this script is an option, Run with caution!

-- Note: Without a parameter on any TSOC version will run the safe version (just in case someone makes a typo).

 # Before running the script:
 - Be sure to run ``Set-ExecutionPolicy Bypass -Force`` before the script (You only need to do this ONCE, however if you do not want to change your execution policy, you can run the script with this instead: ``powershell -ExecutionPolicy Bypass -File .\TSOC-2.ps1 -SafeMode``.
 Just provide the script name and parameter, and make sure your PowerShell window is in the SAME directory as the script!
 I gave an example for TSOC 2 safe mode, but you can change it to any of the parameters you wish!).